colchapm/pizza-parlor/README.md

 Expect(let newOrder = new Pizza("10 inch", "pepperoni", "mushrooms")).toEqual(Pizza {size: "10 inch", meat: "pepperoni", veggies: "mushrooms", currentPrice:0})

+**Test 2**

 Describe: Pizza.prototype.sizePrice()

-**Test 2** Test: "It should return price of the pie depending on the size that was selected"
+Test: "It should return price of the pie depending on the size that was selected"

 Expect(newOrder.sizePrice()).toEqual(14)

+**Test 3**

 Describe: Pizza.prototype.meatPrice()

-**Test 3** Test: "It should return price of the pie depending on number of meat toppings selected"
+Test: "It should return price of the pie depending on number of meat toppings selected"

 Expect(newOrder.meatPrice()).toEqual(16.5)

+**Test 4**

+Describe: Pizza.prototype.veggiePrice()

+Test: "It should return price of the pie depending on number of veggie toppings selected"

+Expect(newOrder.veggiePrice()).toEqual(17.5)

 ## Known Bugs